Face Coverings and Masks

 CORONAVIRUS (COVID-19): ADVICE

-Stay at home if you have either a high temperature (you feel hot to touch on your chest or back) or a new, continuous cough (this means you've started coughing repeatedly)
+Stay at home if you have either a high temperature (you feel hot to touch on your chest or back), a new, continuous cough (this means you've started coughing repeatedly), or loss of, or change to, your sense of smell or taste.

 DO NOT got to a GP surgery, pharmacy or hospital.